abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 ## How to represent quantum state of multiple systems?

 So If we think about multiple systems together as a single system, then the quantum state will be represented by a unit vector that is very similar to the quantum single system.
 But now the entries of the unit vector correspond to the `cartesian product` of the classical state sets of individual systems.
-For example consider two qbits $X_1$ and $X_2$ with the classical state sets $\Sigma_1$ and $\Sigma_2$.
+For example consider two qubits $X_1$ and $X_2$ with the classical state sets $\Sigma_1$ and $\Sigma_2$.
 Then the classical state set of the joint system $(X_1, X_2)$ will be $\Sigma_1 \times \Sigma_2$.

 $$
 \begin{equation}\tag{1}